Cost Price: Plot

-With Austria threatened by the Anschluss, John and Olivia Ferrers ask Richard Chandos and Jonathan Mansel to help them recover the priceless carved jewels collection of the Borgia Pope Alexander VI that, at the end of Safe Custody, had been left in a walled-up chamber of Hohenems Castle in Carinthia.
-Punter, a minor villain who had been part of a previous attempt to steal them, tells the educated crook Friar the story of that venture and Friar, along with his associates Sloper, Orris and Goat, decides to make a further attempt.
-After Mansel foils them, Friar deliberately attracts the attention of a German, Boler, to try and make Mansel's task more problematic.
-Diana Revoke, apparently an upper-class Englishwoman, appears on the scene and adds to the heroes' difficulties.
+With Austria threatened by the Anschluss, John and Olivia Ferrers ask Richard Chandos and Jonathan Mansel to help them recover the priceless jewel collection of the Borgia Pope Alexander VI that, at the end of Safe Custody, had been left in a walled-up chamber of Hohenems Castle in Carinthia.
+Punter, a minor villain who had been part of a previous attempt to steal them, tells the educated crook Friar the story of that venture, and Friar, along with his associates Sloper, Orris and Goat, decides to make a further attempt.
+After Mansel foils them, Friar attracts the attention of a German, Boler, who adds to Mansel's difficulties.
+Diana Revoke, an upper-class Englishwoman, appears on the scene.
 Having extracted the gems, and briefly taken refuge in Wagensburg Castle (the scene of the action in Blind Corner), Chandos joins a group of strolling players led by Jasper and Colette, to help smuggle them over the border into Italy and eventually to England where they are destined for a museum.
 Other characters from previous novels include the manservants Bell and Carson, Andrew Palin, and Jenny Chandos.